Using Water As The Generator Muffler

 2. Replacing Your Generator’s Muffler

-Earlier, we talked about how you can use a generator silencer to reduce the noise coming from a generator during operation.
-However, if your generator came with a muffler, you could also upgrade the muffler so that the generator will be quieter.
+Earlier, we discussed how you can use a generator silencer to reduce the noise from a generator during operation.
+However, if your generator comes with a muffler, you could also upgrade it so that the generator will be quieter.

 3. Buying Ready Made Baffle Box

-Ready-made baffle boxes are your ideal choice whenever you are looking for a quick solution for a noisy generator.
+Ready-made baffle boxes are the ideal choice whenever you are looking for a quick solution for a noisy generator.
 Even though purchasing a ready-made baffle box will cost you a few extra bucks, the convenience they offer is unmatched.
-This is because they are easy to assemble and most also consider good safety designs such as using fireproof material on the inner parts.
+They are easy to assemble, and most also consider good safety designs, such as using fireproof material on the inner parts.

-It goes without saying that you should only purchase a baffle box that will be large enough to contain your generator.
+You should only purchase a baffle box that will be large enough to contain your generator.
 Getting a baffle box that just barely encloses your generator is not a good idea as it will limit the amount of air circulation.
-As such, it is far better to get a baffle box that you can use with other things such as an air compressor.
+As such, it is far better to get a baffle box that you can use with other things, such as an air compressor.

 Other Useful Considerations for a Quieter Generator

-Apart from the methods we've discussed in this article, if you haven't purchased a generator yet, you should consider the power of the generator first as this will affect the amount of noise it produces.
+Apart from the methods we've discussed in this article, if you haven't purchased a generator yet, you should consider the generator's power first, as this will affect the amount of noise it produces.
 Powerful generators tend to produce more noise.

-In addition, you can also move the generator farther away from you or where you intend to use it.
-Owning a long extension cable for transmitting power from the generator to the source can be helpful.
+You can also move the generator farther away from you or where you intend to use it.
+Owning a long extension cable to transmit power from the generator to the source can be helpful.

 Conclusion